-TAG Oil's future financial condition and results of operations will depend on the success of its exploration, development and production activities.
 TAG Oil's drilling and well stimulation activities are subject to many risks.
 For example, TAG Oil can provide no assurance that new wells drilled and completed by it will be productive or that TAG Oil will recover all or any portion of its investment in such wells.
 Drilling for oil, NGLs and natural gas and attempts to stimulate well productivity often involve unprofitable efforts, not only from dry wells but also from wells that are productive but do not produce sufficient oil, NGLs or natural gas to return a profit at then realized prices after deducting drilling, operating and other costs.
 The seismic data and other technologies TAG Oil uses do not allow it to know conclusively prior to drilling a well that oil or natural gas is present or that it can be produced economically.
 The costs of exploration, exploitation and development activities are subject to numerous uncertainties beyond the Corporation's control and increases in those costs can adversely affect the economics of a project.
 Further, TAG Oil's drilling, well stimulation and producing operations may be curtailed, delayed, cancelled or otherwise negatively impacted as a result of other factors, including: